15 min read read

 Why JSON Has Become the Industry Standard

-• API Integration: Fetching dynamic content from RESTful services (like product lists or user profiles).
+Fetching dynamic content from RESTful services.
+Product lists or user profiles.

-• Configuration Management: Storing application settings (like API keys or theme preferences) in a structured format.
+Storing application settings in structured format.
+API keys or theme preferences.

-• Local Development: Using mock data files to build frontends before the backend is ready.
+Using mock data files building frontends before backend readiness.

 Understanding the Environment: Browser vs. Node.js